Canon 80D vs 7D

 - Better studio light control: Has a PC Sync socket to connect to professional strobe lights.

 - More heavily discounted: Has been around for much longer (launched in September 2009).

-If the number of relative strengths (bullet points above) is taken as a guide, the 80D is the clear winner of the match-up (14 : 2 points).
-However, the relative importance of the various individual camera aspects will vary according to personal preferences and needs, so that you might like to apply corresponding weights to the particular features before making a decision on a new camera.
+If the count of individual advantages (bullet points above) is taken as a guide, the 80D is the clear winner of the match-up (19 : 3 points).
+However, the relevance of individual strengths will vary across photographers, so that you might want to apply your own weighing scheme to the summary points when reflecting and deciding on a new camera.